AdobeDocs/journeys.en/help/using/about/limitations.md

 ## Events limitations

-* Streaming data used to initiate a customer journey must be configured within Journey Orchestration first to get a unique orchestration ID.
+* For system-generated events, streaming data used to initiate a customer journey must be configured within Customer Journey Mangement first to get a unique orchestration ID.
 This orchestration ID must be appended to the streaming payload coming into Adobe Experience Platform.
+This limitation does not apply to rule-based events.

 ## Data sources limitations